 - Family and Personal History: A family history of polyps increases the risk factor in individuals, and individuals who have previously developed the growths have an increased chance of recurrent growths.

-- Alcohol and Tobacco Use: Smoking and excessive drinking, especially of beer, contributes to colon polyps’ development.
+- Alcohol and Tobacco Use: Smoking and excessive drinking contributes to colon polyp development.

 - Diet: Polyp formation occurs more frequently in people following high-fat, low-fiber diets than in those following low-fat, high-fiber diets.

 Symptoms of Polyps